WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

    performance issues can be ameliorated through caching hashes with Redis.

-The only significant downside that I think exists is the delay between unblurring and displayin7.29.1g the full image due to needing to download the full unblurred image.
+The only significant downside that I think exists is the delay between unblurring and displaying the full image due to needing to download the full unblurred image.
 However, I think this is balanced out by the bytes saved over the network in _not_ sending images that might potentially never be unblurred.